wp-plugins/comm100-live-chat/readme.txt

 Comm100 Live Chat is the enterprise-grade [live chat software](http://www.comm100.com/livechat/ "Live Chat Software") for website.
 It enables you to have a 360 degree view of your website visitors and provide them with live support.

-Comm100 Live Chat WordPress Plugin is specifically designed for you to quickly install Comm100 Live Chat onto your WordPress site.
+Comm100 [Live Chat WordPress Plugin](http://www.comm100.com/livechat/wordpresschat.aspx "Live Chat for WordPress") is specifically designed for you to quickly install Comm100 Live Chat onto your WordPress site.
 It enables you to have live chat monitoring code and the live chat button added on your WordPress site pages with just a few simple steps.
 It will boost both your sales and customer satisfaction.

+Please note that Comm100 Live Chat is a paid product with 15-day free trial.
+See [pricing and plans](http://www.comm100.com/livechat/pricing.aspx "Live Chat Pricing").

 **What Our Customers Say**